Snowfallingplum/SHMT/README.md

 ## Quick Start
 1. Download a pretrained autoencoding models from [LDM](https://github.com/CompVis/latent-diffusion), VQ-f4 is selected in our experiment.
 2. Download the pre trained model and place it in the checkpoints folder.
-[Baidu Drive](https://pan.baidu.com/s/1NBPkipowYPfV2XTkcioL8Q), password: jqj8.
+[Google Drive](https://drive.google.com/drive/folders/1UJDdGCeE6qEqr3yi6BK1tEkwnjVKQDZY).
 3. We have provided some examples, just execute inference directly. **Please modify the parameters in the scripts according to your own situation**

 ```